FAIRChemistry/FAIRVibSpec/specifications/iranalysis.md

 Contains one measurement done for the experiment.
 E.g. sample, unloaded sample and background.

+- __id__
+  - Type: Identifier
+  - Description: Unique identifier for the single measurement.
 - __name__
   - Type: string
   - Description: Descriptive name for the single measurement.